How do you feel when asked to give or receive feedback?

-Juicy conversations not only build trust and foster psychological safety but also invite more collaboration and increase creativity - great competitive advantages for any business.
-We hope this article will help you view feedback in a more meaningful way, and bring more juicy conversations to your workplace.
+Juicy conversations not only build trust and foster psychological safety but also invite more collaboration and increase creativity – two qualities that are great competitive advantages for any business.
+We hope this article will help you view feedback in a more meaningful way and bring more juicy conversations to your workplace.

 Pinpoint, prioritize, and take action on the highest impact areas by collecting employee feedback.